ZenithGuild-ORG/HR-Interviews/README.md

 You can phrase it like this at the end:

-> **If you're interested, click "Generate New Issue" with your GitHub account — the title will be "I'm interested in this position".**
+> **If you're interested, click "Get started" with your GitHub account — the title will be "I'm interested in this position".**